Which statement best describes the focus of Anatomy and Physiolog... | Channels for Pearson+

 D

-Anatomy and Physiology are the study of the genetic makeup of organisms.
+Anatomy and Physiology focus on the structure and function of the human body.

 Verified step by step guidance